sublet/ad_boom_test/README.md

 Preferred Editor: Sublime Text 2 (http://www.sublimetext.com/2)

-We run a PHP based setup, with Mongo and MySQL databases.
-MySQL is used for data logging.

 Everything has been setup using Vagrant, so it should be a very easy install. (http://www.vagrantup.com/)

 <h2>Install Virtual Box</h2>